examples of wrongful termination

 10. How Much Will You Receive?

-As of 2025, California's weekly unemployment benefit ranges from $40 to $450, depending on how much you earned in your highest-paid quarter.
+California's weekly unemployment benefit ranges from $40 to $450, depending on how much you earned in your highest-paid quarter.
+The exact amount is calculated based on your previous wages.
 You can estimate your benefit using the EDD's UI calculator on their website.

 11. Unemployment for Part-Time, Temp, and Gig Workers